Qualified Charitable Distributions – What Are They and When Are They a Good Idea?

 Qualified Charitable Distributions

-A qualified charitable distribution (QCD) is a direct transfer of funds from your IRA custodian, payable to a qualified charity.
+You can make a qualified charitable distribution (QCD) by directly transferring funds from your IRA custodian to a qualified charity.
 QCDs can be counted toward satisfying required minimum distributions (RMDs) for taxpayers over age 70 1/2.

 Consider the following two examples in which a QCD is preferable to receiving an RMD and donating a like amount to charity.